Skip to content

 Donate

-Is ONE AWARDS a good charity?
+Is One Awards a good charity?

-ONE AWARDS scores 64/100 (Needs improvement) on our Clarity Score, with 100% of spending going to charitable activities and accounts missing.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+One Awards scores 58/100 (2 stars, Poor) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2021 (£1.1m total income, 100% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 London · UK-wide · E14 5NR Reg 1087530 Registered charity Official website Charity Commission register

-In short: ONE AWARDS scores 64 out of 100 (2 stars).
+In short: ONE AWARDS scores 58 out of 100 (2 stars).
 100% average program spend (3-year average).
 Review the pillar breakdown below.

 Data from Charity Commission register, last updated .